-20.3.1.1 Configuring Feature Selection
+17.3.1.1 Configuring Feature Selection

-Feature selection is a build setting for Generalized Linear Model models.
+Feature selection is a build setting for Generalized Linear Models.
 It is not enabled by default.
 When configured for feature selection, the algorithm automatically determines appropriate default behavior, but the following configuration options are available: